-Mr. Bower has been a Maryland music educator for 29 years, and has taught in Frederick County Public Schools for 26 years.
-He has taught at Carroll Manor, Thurmont, Middletown, and Twin Ridge elementary schools and is now teaching at Brunswick Elementary School where he is co-director of the BES Chorus.
-Mr. Bower studied piano at the Peabody Institute of the Johns Hopkins University and received his Bachelor and Master degrees from Towson University.
-He holds certification in Dalcroze, Orff and Kodaly music teaching methodologies.
-He was granted a Doctoral Fellowship from Shenandoah Conservatory in 2006 and earned National Board Certification in Elementary Music in 2008.
-Mr. Bower has held the position of church organist and accompanist at Christ Reformed United Church of Christ in Middletown since 2002.
-Mr. Bower previously accompanied The Frederick Children’s Chorus several years ago and has returned this year to accompany the Chamber Singers.
-He is available for private piano and guitar lessons.
+Mr. Bower has been a Maryland music educator for 30 years, and has taught in Frederick County Public Schools for 27 years.
+He is currently teaching at Brunswick Elementary School where he is co-director of the school chorus.
+Mr. Bower studied piano at the Peabody Institute at the Johns Hopkins University and received Bachelor and Master degrees from Towson University.
+He was awarded a Doctoral Fellowship from Shenandoah Conservatory in 2006 and earned National Board Certification in Elementary Music in 2008.
+He is currently church organist and choir accompanist at Trinity United Methodist Church in Frederick.
+Mr. Bower accompanied the FCPS Elementary Honors Chorus performances for almost 20 years and is now accompanying our Chamber Singers.
+His two grown sons, Christopher and Samuel were members of The Frederick Children's Chorus throughout their childhood.
+Mr. Bower is available for private piano lessons.

 In addition, Mr. Dohm serves as church accompanist/organist and Music Ministry leader at several churches in the DMV, has taught in several private charter schools and currently teaches music and theater in several Arts Education organizations, including the Levine School of Music, New Spire Arts, and the Frederick Camerata Youth Theater Camp.
 Mr. Dohm is available for private lessons in voice, piano, violin and guitar.

 While at Shepherd University, Mr. O’Grady could be seen performing a variety of works both classical and theatrical.
 He also had the distinct honor of singing in the Notre-Dame Cathedral in Paris while on tour with Shepherd University.
-He currently cantors and is a member of the choir at St. John’s Episcopal Church in Hagerstown, under the direction of Mark King.
-Mr. O’Grady also teaches elementary music for Montgomery County Public Schools.
+He’d like to thank the Frederick Children’s Chorus and Judy Dubose for the opportunity to come back and work with such a talented and enthusiastic group of young musicians.

 Ms. Nixon is a former member of the Frederick Chamber Singers, singing with the group until 2006.
 Now she is involved in the visual arts, as a freelance photographer in the Greater DC area.
 Her work can be found on the Frederick Children’s Chorus website, Chorus promotional materials, and at deannanixonphotography.zenfolio.com.